Celebrating 11 Years of Providing Superior Descriptive Video

 - Narration occurs during natural pauses in dialogue

-- The vision impaired viewer 'sees audibly' and engages with the story
+- The blind or partially sighted viewer 'sees audibly' and engages with the story

 - Television shows, feature films, mobile media, visual media on the web or at museums can all be described.

-- Described Video is to the vision impaired what closed captioning is to the deaf
+- Described Video is to the vision restricted what closed captioning is to the deaf

 What parts of a program do you describe?

-- The important visual elements that a blind or vision-impaired person normally misses
+- The important visual elements that a blind or partially sighted person normally misses

-- Actions, costumes, facial expressions, settings and scene changes for example are all described bringing the programming to life for those with visual impairment
+- Actions, costumes, facial expressions, settings and scene changes for example are all described bringing the programming to life for those with visual restrictions

-- Meaningful images are created for the mind's eye of the vision impaired audience
+- Meaningful images are created for the mind's eye of the blind and partially sighted audience

 How does a viewer watch Described Video on television?